 First, let’s look at a page from Medicare’s official handbook called Medicare and You.
 This page outlines your two Medicare options.
 As you can see on one side of the page, it outlines Original Medicare.
 Next, you can see the two boxes checked for Medicare Part A and Medicare Part B. Below that; you can see Medicare Part D and Supplemental coverage.
 Both come with additional costs.
 Supplemental coverage is referring to Medicare Supplement insurance, also called Medigap.
 When you are ready for more information on Medicare Supplements, you can visit one of my blogs on Medicare Supplements.

-How does Medicare Advantage vs Medicare Supplement compare to Original Medicare?
+Is Medicare Advantage an Alternative to Original Medicare?

 Medicare Advantage is a replacement for Original Medicare.
 All Medicare Advantage plans cover Medicare Part A and Medicare Part B services.
 Most plans also include coverage for Medicare Part D prescription plans and extra benefits.
 The extra benefits usually include dental, vision, and hearing coverage.
 Still, they can include a laundry list of extras, including monthly benefits to spend on over-the-counter items at the pharmacy or meals brought to your home after a hospital stay.
 I even have a plan that will help pay to board a pet in case you are an inpatient in the hospital.
 These are just a few examples.
 One of the greatest benefits I find with Medicare Advantage is the maximum out-of-pocket exposure.
 This dollar amount can be different with every plan, but I have some with a maximum out of the pocket of $1000 or less.